vilopesp/vilopesp/README.md

 <h3> Hello world :earth_americas: </h3>

 <p>I deeply love programming and its way of dealing with the problems of the technological world that we live.
-I am passionate about programming and UI/UX Design, and at the moment I am deepening and focusing my studies in frontend, while I'm delving into UI/UX design as a hobby. :rocket: </p>
+I am passionate about programming and UI/UX Design, and at the moment I am deepening and focusing my studies in front-end, while I'm delving into UI/UX design as a hobby. :rocket: </p>

 <p>I have already worked in a digital marketing office as a graphic designer for social media.
 But I really love the UI/UX design area and currently do some design freelance work when I have opportunities to get money to invest better in my studies. :art: </p> <br>

-<p>I am graduated in Chemical Technician, but I do not work in either areas (chemistry or technology), but I am committed to getting my chance in the area of front-end development or UI/UX Design. :woman_scientist: </p>
+<p>I am graduated in Chemical Technician, but I do not work in either areas (chemistry or technology), but I am committed to getting my chance in the area of front-end development. :woman_scientist: </p>

 <hr>